Just Imagine (film): Reception

-Mordaunt Hall called Just Imagine, "clever", "highly imaginative" and "intriguing" and praised the costumes and set design.
+Mordaunt Hall called Just Imagine "clever", "highly imaginative" and "intriguing", and praised the costumes and set design.
 This expensive film was a one-time-only novelty stunt, bolstered by the short-lived popularity of El Brendel.
 Wonder Stories "cordially recommended" the film, saying it "shows us many of the wonders that our science fiction authors have been writing about".

-Although a box-office flop, however, it was eventually able to make back some of its production costs by the studio shopping out clips of the futuristic sets for other films of the period.
+Although a box-office flop, it was eventually able to make back some of its production costs by the studio shopping out clips of the futuristic sets for other films of the period.
 The miniature and full-scale mock-up of the Mars spaceship from this movie were later used in the Universal serial Flash Gordon and its sequels as Dr. Zarkov's spaceship.
 Also re-used was footage of dancing girls cavorting about and on a Martian idol with moving arms.

 By the time Just Imagine was released, movie musicals had greatly declined in popularity.
-As a result, major American studios would not back another big budget science fiction film until 1951.
+As a result, major American studios would not back another big-budget science fiction film until 1951.
 There was to be only one other American science-fiction musical in that period, It's Great to Be Alive (1933), which failed at the box-office.
 Film serials were an exception to this general trend, however.

 The first Flash Gordon serial from 1936 had an unusually large budget for a serial of the time, and Gene Autry's The Phantom Empire from 1935 can loosely be considered a science fiction musical serial.